Career Profile: Physician

 Why Is a Physician a Job of Tomorrow?

 Physicians will be more in demand than ever as advancements in medical care and technology extend life spans and allow for more conditions to be treated, giving physicians many more patients to handle.
-The number of employment positions for physicians and surgeons are expected to rise 14 percent by 2016, a faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
+The number of employment positions for physicians and surgeons are expected to rise 14 percent, a faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
 The average annual salary for physicians is about $150,000.

 What Does a Physician Do?